 My explanation for ranges within a salary band

 I may have a black belt (the title) in martial arts.
 But there are PLENTY black belts (same title) out there that can kick my ass blindfolded.
 You could tie one hand behind their back, and I would be thrown around like a rag doll.
 These black belts have the same “title” (in the form of a black belt.)
 They also have different levels of experience.
 I am not their equal.
 I am the most junior black belt in the room.
 If I were assembling an army of black belts, not all would be equal.
 It wouldn’t be fair to give all black belts the same pay.

 I don’t want to argue with a pissed-off black belt

-If I pay someone that has held a black belt for five years the same amount as the person who just received a black belt, the 10-year master would feel cheated.
-I don’t want to cheat a black belt master.
-Similarly, not all Directors are created equal.
-Let’s face it, a Director with five years of experience does not equal someone who just received their Director title.
-(You would be surprised how often the newly promoted Director feels they are the equal of the five-year veteran.)
+If I pay someone who has held a black belt for five years the same amount as the person who just received a black belt, the 5-year practitioner would feel cheated.
+I don’t want to cheat a black belt.
+Not all Directors are created equal.
+A Director with five years of experience should be more effective than someone recently promoted.
+(Being accused of paying similar titles different amounts happens all the time at all levels.)